 Gaois research projects team

-Clare Coughlan (Research projects administrator) has a B.Sc. i bhFiontraíocht le Gaeilge Fheidhmeach and an M.A. i Scríobh agus Cumarsáid na Gaeilge.
+Clare Coughlan (Research projects administrator) has a B.Sc. i bhFiontraíocht le Gaeilge Fheidhmeach from Dublin City University and an M.A. i Scríobh agus Cumarsáid na Gaeilge from University College Dublin.

 Dr Úna Bhreathnach (Editorial manager) has degrees in Italian and philosophy, and in European Studies.
 Her PhD focused on best practice in term planning.
 Principal Investigator (PI) on the Dúchas and Ainm projects.
 Co-author of Terminology for the European Union.
 The Irish Experience: The GA IATE Project (Cló Iar-Chonnacht, 2013).
-Co-editor of TEANGA, the journal of Irish Association for Applied Linguistics and a member of the Placenames Committee.
+A member of the Placenames Committee.
 She is vice-president of the European Association for Terminology (EAFT).

 Dr Gearóid Ó Cleircín (Quality manager) has a B.A. in Irish and anthropology as well as a PhD in Modern Irish from Maynooth University.
 He is the Principal Investigator (PI) on two externally funded terminology research projects, Téarma and LEX.
 His research interests include terminology, folkloristics and various aspects of the digital humanities.
 He is a member of the Terminology Committee.